-ALL-On-4 Implants are best suited to patients who have either failing teeth or no teeth.
+ALL-On-4 dental Implants abroad are best suited to patients who have either failing teeth or no teeth.

 Computer-assisted surgery and the metal-free concept are examples of this progress.
 The metal-free concept allows for fixed and quality prostheses without metal.